Crimes of the Future

 Predictive Blackmail

 "We know you haven't embezzled from your employer yet.
-Our models show a 91% probability you will within eighteen months.
-Pay us now, or we send the prediction."
+Our models show a 91% probability you will within eighteen months, based on your debt load, your resentment metrics, and the access privileges you'll be granted in the upcoming restructure.
+Pay us now, or we send the prediction to your employer."

 The Inspire Prediction Market (2182)

-Inspire Corp was discovered running prediction markets on its own users—forecasting breakdowns, relationship failures, career collapses, then targeting users with content designed to accelerate the crisis.
+Inspire Corp—the Rothwell corporation that profits from inadequacy and comparison—was discovered running prediction markets on its own users.
+Forecasts of user breakdowns, relationship failures, and career collapses were sold to insurance companies, employers, and lenders.
+But the darkest application was internal: Inspire used predictions to identify users approaching "crisis points" and targeted them with content designed to accelerate the crisis.
 A user predicted to divorce received content emphasizing romantic comparison.
 Good Fortune's lending arm saw a 23% increase in emergency loans from Inspire users in crisis.

 The Witness Protocol documented the scheme.
 The Rothwell brothers' response: Inspire's CEO was replaced.
 The prediction systems were renamed and continued operating.